18th New Zealand Parliament: Ministries

 The Liberal Government of New Zealand had taken office on 24 January 1891.
 Joseph Ward formed the Ward Ministry on 6 August 1906.
 The Ward Ministry remained in power until Ward's resignation as Prime Minister in March 1912.
-The Liberal Party remained in power only on the casting vote of the Speaker, Arthur Guinness, selected Thomas Mackenzie as Prime Minister and he formed the Mackenzie Ministry on 28 March 1912.
+The Liberal Party remained in power only on the casting vote of the Speaker, Arthur Guinness.
+The party selected Thomas Mackenzie as leader (and Prime Minister) and he formed the Mackenzie Ministry on 28 March 1912.
 In July 1912, Mackenzie lost a vote of no confidence, resigned as Prime Minister and handed over to William Massey of the Reform Party, bringing to an end the long reign of the Liberal Party.
 The Massey Ministry lasted for the remainder of the parliamentary term.

 Initial composition of the 18th Parliament

 By-elections during 18th Parliament

 There were a number of changes during the term of the 18th Parliament.